The Daniel V. Terrell Paper Competition

 The Daniel V. Terrell competition topic (same as the topic for the society’s Daniel W. Mead Contest) must address professional ethics with respect to the following question or statement:

-• The paper must be presented orally, by the author, before the Region 4 Assembly at the Spring 2019 meeting (specific date and location TBD).
+- The paper must be presented orally, by the author, during the Region 4 Assembly at the Spring 2024 meeting, tentatively scheduled for April 26 & 27, 2024 in Arkansas.

-(Contestants are encouraged to seek financial support from their Sections and Branches for travel expenses to present their papers.)
+- Contestants are encouraged to seek financial support from their Sections and Branches for associated travel expenses.